 Stretch film is made to do exactly what the name implies, stretch.
 By stretching a stretch film to the maximum stretch rate, companies save money on film costs and reduce product loss.
-Hand and machine stretch film commonly offer different stretch rates.
-Different brands and resin formulas also offer different stretch rates.
+Hand and machine stretch film offer different stretch rates.
+Resin formulas and brand varieties offer different stretch rates.
 With the simple steps below, companies can find out the amount of stretch being reached by hand or machine applications.

-This is a great resource to use too be sure a machine is reaching the maximum stretch rate.
-It is also a great way to find out if workers are reaching the proper amount of stretch when applying hand film.
-Use this as a method of auditing and possibly decreasing film usage.
+This is a great resource to use to be sure a machine is reaching the maximum stretch rate.
+It is also a great way to find out if workers are attaining the proper amount of stretch when applying hand film.
+Use this as a method of auditing and decreasing film usage.

 Tools and Materials Needed

-We recommend using a pallet of goods that is commonly wrapped.
+We recommend using a pallet of goods that are commonly wrapped.
 Remember that uniform pallet loads such as boxes will often obtain a higher stretch rate than loads with sharp edges or corners.